 As with any indoor space, adding accessories will complete the room.
 Outdoors and gardens are the same, and considering accessories like planters are so important.
 Not only are they great for housing your favourite plants or flowers, but they now come in so many shapes and sizes, you can get something that is more than just a practical item.
 Whatever your style there is a planter out there for you.
-Arrange a handful of different designs together for a curated look.
+Arrange a handful of different designs together next to your garden furniture for a curated look.
 Or have large stand-alone planters like our Large Stone Effect Classical Face Planter in a prominent space on its own.

 For something a bit more rustic and industrial how about our Set Of 3 Galvanised Garden Planters.
 The set is made up of three sizes and look great grouped together.
 You can also achieve this look with similar-looking planters of different sizes.
 The great thing about planters is that you can move them when you get bored.
 This offers flexibility and having a variety of planters in your garden means you can plant with gorgeous flowers each year.

 As with outdoor rugs, mirrors have slowly become a must-have in any outdoor space.
 Taking inspiration from other countries like Morocco, France, and Spain, having a mirror outside creates the feeling of space.
 Place the mirror where you can get the best reflection and also in view of you and your guests.
 Unlike indoor mirrors, you need to be happy letting them wear in the weather and age over time.